jeremenichelli/personal-site/posts/2014-06-24-manipulating-classes-facade-pattern.md

 ---
-title: Manipulating classes using the Facade&nbsp;pattern
+title: Manipulating classes using the Facade pattern
 excerpt: One of the things that we do very often in a web project is change the class attribute on HTML elements.
 There are millons of ways of doing this.
 Here is the one I developed using the Facade pattern as a start point.
 ---